Marvel Unlimited

-Marvel Unlimited, formerly known as Marvel Digital Comics Unlimited, is an online service by Marvel Comics that distributes past issues of their comics via the internet.
+Marvel Unlimited (formerly known as Marvel Digital Comics Unlimited) is an American online service owned by Marvel Comics that distributes their comic books via the internet.
 The service launched on November 13, 2007, and now has more than 30,000 comic book issues in its archive.
+It is available through the Web, iOS, and Android.

 History

+Marvel Unlimited

-Marvel first began releasing comics over the internet in 1996 with Marvel CyberComics.
+Marvel began releasing comics over the internet in 1996 with Marvel CyberComics.
 This was later replaced by DotComics under the tenure of Bill Jemas.
-This would grow to a size of dozens of comics by 2002, but would later be limited to a mere 12 comics by 2004.
+This would grow to a size of dozens of comics by 2002.
+However, it would later be limited to a mere twelve comics by 2004.

-Marvel Digital Comics was first announced in 2005 as a replacement to its DotComics; however, it utilized the same Flash-based interface with only minor updates, while decreasing the comics available from 12 issues to 4 issues.
+Marvel Digital Comics was announced in 2005 as a replacement to its DotComics.
+However, it utilized the same Flash-based interface with only minor updates, while decreasing the comics available from twelve issues to four issues.
 At this time, Editor-in-chief Joe Quesada speculated on the possibilities of adding animation to the comics, which would be realized in 2009 with the release of Spider-Woman as a motion comic.

-Marvel's Digital Comics only grew modestly, reaching over 24 comics in April 2006 until finally it relaunched in November 2007 as Marvel Digital Comics Unlimited.
+Digital Comics only grew modestly and reached over twenty-four comics in April 2006, until finally it relaunched in November 2007 as Marvel Digital Comics Unlimited.
 Unlike earlier initiatives, Marvel Digital Comics Unlimited was a subscription service with over 2,500 comics available to subscribers, with new comics added on a weekly basis.
 A small portion of the library was made available for free in an attempt to entice viewers to subscribe to the service through either its monthly or yearly plans.